 (a) In order to obtain important information about the state's surface and groundwater, the secretary is authorized to collect scientific data on surface and groundwater and to enter into agreements with local and state agencies, the federal government and private entities to obtain this information.

-(1) Any person who installs a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well, shall notify the secretary of his or her intent to drill a water well no less than ten days prior to commencement of drilling.
+(b) Any person who installs a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well shall notify the secretary of his or her intent to drill a water well no less than ten days prior to commencement of drilling.
 The ten-day notice is the responsibility of the owner, but may be given by the drilling contractor.

-(3) The drilling contractor shall submit to the secretary a copy of the well completion forms submitted to the Division of Health for a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well.
-The drilling contractor shall provide the well GPS location on the well report.
+(d) The drilling contractor shall submit to the secretary a copy of the well completion forms submitted to the Bureau for Public Health for a community water system, noncommunity nontransient water system, transient water system, commercial well, industrial or test well.
+The drilling contractor shall also provide the well GPS location and depth to groundwater on the well report submitted to the secretary.

 The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.